Your Reliable UV Disinfection Unit Manufacturer

 Ultraviolet lamps tend to depreciate in intensity over a specific period of time.
 In fact, the intensity of a UV lamp can depreciate by 20% within 100 hours of use.
 Higher intensity is however maintained in the following hours (up to 9,000 hours).
 This means you should substitute the worn-out lamps after approximately 12 months if your system runs for the whole day.

-➣Which Pretreatment Technologies Supplement Best UV Disinfection Units?
+➣Which Pretreatment Technologies Supplement the Best UV Disinfection Units?

 ● Media filtration.